Frequently Asked Questions

 - Current Pocket Book or Record Card - as well as handbooks, our challenges were printed in a pocket-size format so they could easily be carried and referred to.

 Prior to 1990, there were set positions for badges to be worn on uniform - these were published in 'Policy, Organisation and Rules', the 'Guide's Book of Rules' and in the handbooks, so these should be referred to when judging where badges were to be positioned in any given year up to 1990.
 No badges other than those on the list were permitted on uniform, under any circumstances.
 If you are 're-creating' old uniforms by adding badges to period blouses/dresses to create a sample uniform of a particular era, please research carefully to make sure all of the badges used are of the right era, and that the 'story' adds up - can't go giving a uniform a 'Little House' emblem if you haven't also got all the right interest badges needed to earn one, or ignore details like the Brownie Six badge changing side in 1931!

 Post 1990, this ceased, and it was then entirely up to the individual whether or not they wished to sew badges on sashes, then from the 2000s on other garments if wished - and if they opted to do so, where each was positioned.
-Some units may choose to invent their own byelaws or even issue unofficial diagrams, but even then it is entirely up to the individual whether to follow these local suggestions or not, as such unit byelaws were initially very strongly discouraged!
+Some units may try to invent their own byelaws or even issue unofficial/non-approved diagrams in breach of the guidance, but even then it is entirely up to the individual whether to follow these local suggestions or not, as such unit byelaws are very strongly discouraged!
 Nevertheless, sashes, if used, should always be worn on the right shoulder, with the notch at the neck!

 Brownie First Class

 Part of Brownie Traditions badge, the badge the Brownies worked for wasn't commonly known by that name, it was usually referred to as Golden Hand - even in the official publications!